 Olympique de Marseille Logo PNG

 Stardom and grandeur are read in the Olympique de Marseille logo.
 The emblem reflects the desire for a dream, the high bar the players set for themselves.
-The symbols include gold cups and medals won by members of the club.
+The symbols include gold cups and medals won by club members.
 The team’s balls always hit right on target.

 Meaning and History

-Olympique de Marseille has strengthened its hometown’s presence by marking the area with the famous O and M logo.
+Olympique de Marseille has strengthened its presence in its hometown by marking the area with the famous OM logo.
 Because of its impressive fan base, a simple yet memorable monogram adorns homes, shops, public transport, and boats.

 What is Olympique de Marseille?

 Olympique de Marseille is a professional football team from France.
-It was founded in 1899 and is based in Provence-Alpes-Côte d’Azur.
+It was founded in 1899 and is based in the Provence-Alpes-Côte d’Azur region.
 The club competes in Ligue 1, where it has won 9 titles.
-They also have one UEFA Champions League victory and numerous other sports achievements.
+They also have one UEFA Champions League victory and numerous achievements across other sports.

 1935 – 1972